iRemixUK/iRemixUK/README.md

 - 👋 Hi, I’m @iRemixUK
-- 👀 I’m interested in creating games
+- 👀 I’m interested in creating games and expanding my knowledge of C++
 - 🌱 I’m currently learning Computer Game Applications Development @ Abertay
 - 💞️ I’m looking to collaborate on anything at the moment
 - 📫 How to reach me shoot me a DM on twitter @iiRemixxx